Pangram: Origins

+Font preview software using the English pangram "The quick brown fox jumps over the lazy dog" to demonstrate the typeface Bitstream Vera Sans at different sizes.

 The best-known English pangram is "The quick brown fox jumps over the lazy dog".
 It has been used since at least the late 19th century and was used by Western Union to test Telex/TWX data communication equipment for accuracy and reliability.
 Pangrams like this are now used by a number of computer programs to display computer typefaces.

 Short pangrams

-Short pangrams in English are more difficult to devise and tend to use uncommon words and unnatural sentences.
-Longer pangrams afford more opportunity for humor, cleverness, or thoughtfulness.
+Short pangrams in English are more difficult to devise, and may require uncommon words or unlikely sentences.
+Longer pangrams afford more opportunity for clever or humorous turns of phrase.

-The following are examples of pangrams that are shorter than "The quick brown fox jumps over the lazy dog" (which has 35 letters) and use standard written English without abbreviations or proper nouns:
+The following table lists several pangrams of 35 letters or fewer that use no abbreviations or proper nouns: